Fitbit fleeing China to avoid Trump's tariffs

 The wearable-fitness-device manufacturer said Wednesday that starting in January 2020 the production of all its trackers and smartwatches will be done outside China and therefore not be subject to Section 301 tariffs.

-Shares rallied following the announcement.
+Shares initially rallied following the announcement before turning lower.

 |Ticker